molpopgen/fwdpp/doc/md/datatypes.md

 bool checked;
 ~~~

-This type is usable in a simulation, but not in an interesting simulation, as there is no selection coefficient, etc.  In order to add things to a mutation type, you extend KTfwd::mutation_base via public inheritance.
+This type is usable in a simulation, but not in an interesting simulation, as there is no selection coefficient, etc.  In order to add things to a mutation type, you extend fwdpp::mutation_base via public inheritance.
 You may find an example of that in the next tutorial (@ref md_md_policies) and in the following types provided by the library:

-* KTfwd::mutation
+* fwdpp::mutation
-* KTfwd::popgenmut
+* fwdpp::popgenmut
-* KTfwd::generalmut
+* fwdpp::generalmut
-* KTfwd::generalmut_vec
+* fwdpp::generalmut_vec

 ### Notes

 * Remember to _properly_ initialize the base class from your derived mutation classes!
 * All fitness models provided by the library require a mutation type to contain a double called \f$s\f$ representing the selection coefficient (or effect size).
-For example, see KTfwd::site_dependent_genetic_value.
+For example, see fwdpp::site_dependent_genetic_value.
 Hoewever, if you write your own fitness models, then your mutations can contain whatever they want.

 ## Mutation containers